Bonus: Download the purchase order implementation template

 There is no need to enter the specific purchase order for every invoice.
 That saves effort and money on both sides.

-Though the process is convenient for buyers and suppliers, there are certain disadvantages.
+Though the process is convenient for buyers and suppliers, there are disadvantages.

 You must declare your open liabilities in your 10-k annual report if you are a public company.

-Now that blankets are easy to set, employees generally tend to get approval for an amount higher than they need.
+Now that blankets are easy to set, employees get approval for more than they need.

-The justification is that you have an extra cushion so that you don’t run out of money.
+The justification is that you have an extra cushion, so you don’t run out of money.

 For you to effectively reconcile and declare liabilities, you have to do the following:

-a ) Calculate the amount based on the invoices that have been paid and which have been submitted by the supplier but not paid.
+a ) Calculate the amount based on the invoices that have been paid and submitted by the supplier but not paid.

-b) There might be invoices that the vendor does not yet submit, but the work is already performed.
+b) There might be invoices that the vendor has not yet submitted, but the work has already been performed.

 c) You have to ask each stakeholder if you can close the blanket purchase order and forfeit the unused amount.

-Depending upon the volume of the blanket purchase orders, this could be a laborious process for AP and procurement professionals.
+Depending upon the blanket purchase order volume, this could be a laborious process for AP and procurement professionals.

-You have to review every invoice and then match it with the contract terms to confirm whether you are paying what you agreed to pay.
+You have to review every invoice and match it with the contract terms to confirm whether you are paying what you agreed.

 In contrast to the above process, you have a defined unit price in a standard purchase order, and a 2-way or 3-way match process can automatically capture any pricing issues.

-In the advantages section, we talked about how easy it is for suppliers to add the purchase order number on the invoice.
+In the advantages section, we discussed how easy it is for suppliers to add the purchase order number to the invoice.

 However, it could be a disadvantage, especially when the Blanket runs out of money or has passed its validity period.